CBID2/TMP-group-docs-assignment/group2-docs/docs/tutorials/advanced/average.md

 ---
 lang: en-US
 title: "Average"
-description: "This page will guide you on how to install openmadness"
+description: "Learn how to work with averages in OpenMadness"
 ---

 # Average